five8Nf/OOPS-The-Puzzle-Game/README.md

 if you look around, you will get a wushroom(weird mushroom.
 Will heal you to full health but will remove an finger nail, finger or hand. it will rot)
 player can now pass through the pillar puzzle without doing anything
 now player can enter pit of doom
-player will pick between a few weapons: Sword, Bow, Stick or The Quasirhombicosidodecahedron
 player will see a three by three grid labeled a-b, 1-3.
 player will select one tile to hit with wammer until they recieve their first weapon piece (handle, curved piece of wood, short branch or dodecahedron)
 player will fight Lord Dirtinheim(A Lord made of dirt)